fcangialosi/marathon/README.md

 * Each camera is streamed on it's own ip address: 40.132.190.14{7,8,9}
 * Streams are MJPEG distributed via CGI (common gateway interface)
 * No parameters are necessary in the request, it provides the highest resolution by default

+### M3U8 Streams

+* Each camera will have a unique url specific to the streaming site that can be queried to get a list of the most recent chunks, e.g. https://hddn01.skylinewebcams.com/live.m3u8?a=ID
+* This URL can be found by viewing the webcam in Chrome and monitoring the network tab of the debug tools.
+* Sending a GET request to this URL returns a text file with a list of chunks and their length in seconds.
+* These chunks can be downloaded sequentially and simply appended together to form a single video file
+* The extension is usually listed as ".ts" but these can be safely renamed to ".mpeg"

 ## Manager